-This discussion and analysis provides an overview of the financial condition of Northern Orange County Self-Funded Workers' Compensation Agency (NOCSFWCA) for the fiscal years ended June 30, 2016 and June 30, 2017.
+This discussion and analysis provides an overview of the financial condition of Northern Orange County Self-Funded Workers' Compensation Agency (NOCSFWCA) for the fiscal years ended June 30, 2018 and June 30, 2017.
 It discusses NOCSFWCA's financial operations and analyzes the significant financial changes from the prior year.
-Readers should review the independent financial audit in conjunction with this report to enhance their understanding of NOCSFWCA's financial performance.
+Readers should review the financial management information report and the independent financial audit in conjunction with this report to enhance their understanding of NOCSFWCA's financial performance.

-Introduction and Background
+Introduction and Background:

-NOCSFWCA is a public risk sharing pool established pursuant to a Joint Power Agreement effective July 1, 1977, for the purpose of self-funding workers' compensation.
+NOCSFWCA is a public risk sharing pool established pursuant to a Joint Power Agreement effective October 1, 1977, to self-fund workers' compensation.
 Participation in NOCSFWCA gives members the advantage of pooled member contributions, sharing of claim liability risk and purchase of insurance at a lower cost.
 NOCSFWCA's membership consists of 12 individual member districts, from the Northern Orange County area.
 A Full Board of Directors comprised of one representative from each member governs NOCSFWCA.
 Each member has one vote.
 The Board elects from its members, a President, Vice President, Secretary, and Treasurer.